spine/spine.site/app/views/docs/hem.md

 Stylus files are indicated by the `.styl` extension, and are automatically compiled down to CSS by Hem.
 This all happens in the background, so you don't need to worry about it.

-Also in the pipeline, is the ability to bundle up CSS from Node modules.
+Also in the pipeline is the ability to bundle up CSS from Node modules.

 ##slug.json